 Winnowing - Definition, Advantages and Disadvantages, Threshing FAQs

+What is the method by which farmers separate lighter husk particles from heavier grains just by letting the wind do the work?
 Have you ever seen a farmer tossing grains into the air?
 If yes, then a question must arise in your mind why they are tossing grains into the air.
 So, the simple answer is that they are separating lighter husk from grain.
 We use various methods to separate things daily, like stones from rice and pulses, cream from milk, and tea particles from tea.
-The separation processes are generally divided based on the state of matter particles, like the given mixture is of solid-solid, liquid-liquid, solid-liquid, solid-gas, etc. Winnowing is the process of separating lighter particles from heavier particles with the help of wind.
+The separation process is winnowing.
+Winnowing is the process of separating lighter particles from heavier particles with the help of wind.
 It is an easy and traditional method for the separation of materials based on weight.

 This Story also Contains